DaveCaulfield/hangman/README.md

    - random choice is used to generate a random word from the wordlists.

  - os:
    - os system clear command is used to clear the console as the user progresses through the game.
-This provide a cleaner user experience to the player.
+This provides a cleaner user experience to the player.

  - colorama
    - colorama is used to bring color to text and ascii art in the console.